NCCG is a small

 "prophecy" which is predictable based upon his knowledge of

 the situation.
-He will base the "prophecy" upon knowledge gained either
+He will base the "prophecy" upon knowledge

 from the cult members

 themselves, or, from news about world current events.
-Then, when the
+Then,

-event he predicted comes true, he proceeds as though he is a prophet of
+event he predicted comes true, he proceeds as though he is a

 God.
-If a prophecy like this does not come true, he makes excuses to
+If a prophecy like this does not come true, he makes

 get his group members to not change their loyalty.
-This is to effect
+This is to

 undue influence